codefresh-io/docs.codefresh.io/_docs/pipelines/pipelines.md

 ## Using pipeline templates

 When enabled for the account, you can create a new pipeline from existing pipelines tagged as _Templates_.
+To do so, you need to first convert existing pipelines to pipeline templates.

 ### Create a pipeline template
 Convert an existing pipeline into a pipeline template, by tagging it as such.